UnsavedInfo/UnsavedInfo/README.md

 # UnsavedInfo
 ## Hey 👋

-🔭 I’m currently working on Data Analysis Projects
+🔭 I’m a Data Anlalyst

 🌱 In the path to Data Engineering

+⚡Currently interested in ETL development, data pipelines, big data and cloud platforms

 <!--
 **UnsavedInfo/UnsavedInfo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.